 in a global frame $\{e_i\}$ on the associative submanifold $Y$.
 The scalar curvature of $Y$ is denoted by $k$, and the bundle map is defined by

-In Section \ref{sec: nearly parallel case}, we specialise to the \emph{nearly parallel} case, in which $d\varphi$ and $\psi$ are collinear and the formula \eqref{fueterformula} simplifies significantly.
-For a generic nearly parallel $G_2$--structure, we obtain a vanishing theorem (Theorem \ref{rigidity_theorem}) to conclude rigidity under suitable intrinsic geometric conditions on $Y$.
-As immediate applications, we propose alternative proofs of rigidity for the known cases of an associative $\SU(2)$-orbit $3$-sphere for Lotay's cocalibrated $G_2$-structure on $S^7$ studied by Kawai \cites{kawai2014deformations,kawai2013submanifolds,lotay2012associative} and the associatives $S^3\times\{x\}$ of the Bryant-Salamon metric studied by Gayet \cite{gayet2014smooth}.
+where $F^-\in \Omega^2(Y,\End(S^-))$ is the curvature of a connection on $S^-$ and $\Gamma_0: TY\rightarrow \End(S^+)$ is the Spin structure on $Y$.\\ In Section \ref{sec: nearly parallel case}, we specialise to the \emph{nearly parallel} case, in which $d\varphi$ and $\psi$ are collinear and the formula \eqref{fueterformula} simplifies significantly.
+For a generic nearly parallel $\gt$--structure, we obtain a vanishing theorem (Theorem \ref{rigidity_theorem}) to conclude rigidity under suitable intrinsic geometric conditions on $Y$.
+As immediate applications, we propose alternative proofs of rigidity for the known cases of an associative $\SU(2)$-orbit $3$-sphere for Lotay's cocalibrated $\gt$-structure on $S^7$ studied by Kawai \cites{kawai2014deformations,kawai2013submanifolds,lotay2012associative} and the associatives $S^3\times\{0\}$ of the Bryant-Salamon metric studied by Gayet \cite{gayet2014smooth}.

-Finally, we obtain a hitherto unstudied totally geodesic rigid associative submanifold (Corollary \ref{cor: rigid assoc Fino-Raffero}) in a solvmanifold $S$ with locally conformal calibrated $G_2$-structure obtained from the $3$-dimensional complex Heisenberg group by Fino-Raffero \cite{fino2015einstein}.
+Finally, we obtain a hitherto unstudied rigid associative submanifold (Corollary \ref{cor: rigid assoc Fino-Raffero}) in a compact manifold $S$ with locally conformal calibrated $\gt$-structure obtained from the $3$-dimensional complex Heisenberg group by Fernández-Fino-Raffero \cite{fernandez2016locally}.
 In view of the systematic nature of their construction, our method lends itself to the production of many more such examples.

 \textbf{Acknowledgements.} We are grateful to Selman Akbulut, Jason Lotay and Kotaro Kawai for their constructive input to the preprint version.
 HSE would like to thank Dietmar Salamon for introducing him to the idea of a Weitzenb\"ock formula in this context, and the Simons Center for Geometry and Physics in Stony Brook, for hosting that conversation in 2014.
-AM was supported by Coordination for the Improvement of Higher Level -or Education- Personnel (Capes) grant 1547442 and by Brazilian National Research Council (CNPq) grant 140689/2017-6; HSE was supported by S\~ao Paulo Research Foundation (Fapesp) grant 2014/24727-0 and by Brazilian National Research Council (CNPq) grant 312390/2014-9.
+We thank the anonymous referee for several insightful contributions.